General References

 NOAA/NWS Weather Forecast Office - Milwaukee WI – we would be amiss if we did not include the served agency/office’s website on this page, let alone make it the first on the list…

 NWS JetStream Online Weather School – a great resource for learning the basics about weather theory.
-Courtesy of the Southern Region Office of the National Weather Service

 Avoiding Bad Weather While Traveling – The kids at The Brenham Community Center in Brenham, TX came across this one when researching for a project about educating people about how to be safe in bad weather (an important topic for them after Hurricane Harvey.)
 Great summary and links to some plain – English references on several relevant topics.

-Scary Looking Cloud Club – a fun, yet very informative and useful web resource for what do to when viewing those “scary looking clouds
+Scary Looking Cloud Club – a fun, yet very informative and useful web resource for what do to when viewing those “scary looking clouds”

 Common Risks Faced by Teen Drivers and How to Manage Them – Felix Smith passed another safe driving/weather related article focused on the new/teen driver.
 Located on the carinsurance.org website.